How to apply for ESOL funding

 You do not need to send this evidence for funding purposes, but you should keep this evidence for your school records.

-Download the ESOL funding application forms and save to your computer's hard drive — don't save to Google Drive.
+Download the ESOL funding application form and save onto your computer.

-Enter all new students’ details and ELLP assessment scores into the ESOL funding application forms.
+Enter all new students’ details and ELLP assessment scores into the ESOL funding application form.
 Include each student’s NSN (national student number).
-This will help us link to the ENROL database and pick up their record from previous schools if applicable.

 Use the standard names for country of birth, ethnicity and first language.

-To apply for funding for existing students, update the status list (this was sent to your school after the last funding round).
-Use the instructions in the ESOL funding application forms.
+To apply for funding for existing students, update the status list which was sent to your school after the last funding round.

-If you've not received this or you've misplaced it, email:
+If you have not received your most recent status list or you have misplaced it, email:

-We'll inform your school of the ESOL funding allocation and email an updated status list of funded students approximately 5 weeks after applications close.
+We'll inform your school of the ESOL funding allocation and send an updated status list of the funded students approximately 6-7 weeks after applications close.

 Your school must update each ESOL funded student’s record of progress every 6 months.